-Connect to a network using a standard Ethernet cable.

-5. Audio Input

-Connect to audio input devices, such as a microphone with built-in amplifier, etc.

-6. Audio Output

-Connect to audio output devices, such as a speaker, etc.

-7. Digital Input/Output

-Connect to digital input or output devices, such as an alarm trigger, panic button, etc. Digital Input (DI) and Digital Output (DO) devices are used in applications like motion detection, event triggering, alarm notifications, etc.
+Connectors Description Ethernet Port Connect to a network using a standard Ethernet cable.
+AC 24V Power Input This jack connects to the AC 24V power adapter and power cord to supply power to the camera.
+It is recommended to power on the camera only by the AC adapter included in the package.
+Audio Input Connect to audio input devices, such as a microphone with built-in amplifier, etc. Audio Output Connect to audio output devices, such as a speaker, etc. Digital Input/Output Connect to digital input or output devices, such as an alarm trigger, panic button, etc. Digital Input (DI) and Digital Output (DO) devices are used in applications like motion detection, event triggering, alarm notifications, etc.